China Is the Dark Horse in the Search for Dark Matter

 Though they don’t look like much, this blip is incredibly important to astrophysicists around the world who are trying to solve one of the biggest mysteries in science: the existence of dark matter.
 Scientists believe that dark matter makes up about a quarter of everything in the universe, but the tricky thing is that we can’t see dark matter.
 In fact, we don’t even know what it’s made of.
 The existence of dark matter is inferred indirectly from observational data.
 It shapes some important phenomena in the cosmos—like why galaxies form in the first place, and stick together instead of flying apart—that the physics we already understand cannot.

 The top theory for dark matter suggests that the mysterious stuff is made of WIMPs, weakly interacting massive particles.
 Wukong, known formally as the Dark Matter Particle Explorer (DAMPE), is designed to detect the signal that comes from WIMPs.
-WIMPs are lazy, slow-moving particles that collide rarely, but when they do, they could form pairs of electrons and positrons—the antimatter counterparts of electrons—the particles that make up cosmic rays.
+WIMPs are lazy, slow-moving particles that collide rarely, but when they do, they could form pairs of electrons and positrons—the antimatter counterparts of electrons—some of the particles that make up cosmic rays.
 An uptick in the number of these pairs would be detected as a distinct bump in a survey of cosmic rays—like the one Wukong identified.

 The DAMPE findings, which were released last month in Nature, line up nicely with other space-based experiments on dark matter in the last decade, an exciting prospect in a field that depends on measuring the same thing more than once.
 But “that is not to say that this is an indication of dark matter,” said Douglas Finkbeiner, an astrophysicist at Harvard who studies dark matter.
 There are many possible interpretations.
 The signal detected by DAMPE and others come from all directions in the sky, so scientists can’t pinpoint a source.
-The unusual cosmic rays could come from supernovae, the powerful death of stars, or pulsars, bright, fast-rotating stars.
+The unusual cosmic rays could come from supernovae, the powerful deaths of stars, or pulsars, bright, fast-rotating stars.

 For now, the DAMPE result, while tantalizing, is inconclusive.
-For scientists, it provides another datapoint in the search for dark matter.
+For scientists, it provides another data point in the search for dark matter.
 But for China in particular, the findings mean something more.
 DAMPE is the country’s first mission dedicated exclusively to astronomy and astrophysics, and within two years it has returned a promising result.
 The successful showing makes China a fierce participant—or, depending on whom you ask, competitor—in the field.

-“The way I see it, we are making strides towards solving this big cosmic puzzle,” said Priyamvada Natarajan, a theoretical astrophysicist at Yale.
+“The way I see it, we are making strides toward solving this big cosmic puzzle,” said Priyamvada Natarajan, a theoretical astrophysicist at Yale.
 “I don’t feel restricted by international borders in that sense.
 But it doesn’t go unnoticed that it is a Chinese satellite that did it.”

 When people talk about China’s ambitions in space, the discussion usually focuses on activities that have some military implications—like the launch of spy satellites—rather than scientific ones.
 Headlines shout about a “space race” between China and the United States, and some American defense officials rattle their sabers alongside calls for increased capabilities in low-Earth orbit.
 The thought of Chinese spacecraft near U.S. assets in orbit is, from a national-security perspective, far more unnerving than a science mission for a particle that may not even exist.